-Kitsune (fox) represented in many Shinto sanctuaries "Inari".
-The best known is certainly Fushimi Inari shrine in Kyoto for its thousands of Torii (entrance red gates).
-The animal is a deity, a messenger of the gods but also revered for the good cultivation of rice, becaise the fox chases rats to preserve crops.
+Kitsune ("fox") is represented in many Shinto sanctuaries "Inari".
+The best known is certainly Fushimi Inari shrine in Kyoto for its thousands of Torii (red entrance gate).
+The animal is a deity, a messenger of the gods but also revered for the good cultivation of rice, because the fox chases rats to preserve crops.

 2. Komainu: The Guardian Lions

-A pair of Komainu statues are like lions, face each other, the guardians placed at the entrance of the sanctuaries.
+A pair of Komainu statues are like lions, facing each other, guardians placed at the entrance of the sanctuaries.
 They are there to repel evil spirits.
 The name Komainu would mean "lion of Korea" although it originated from the Tang Dynasty in China, and would also be present in the ancient Egyptian and Indian civilizations.
 They can be admired especially in Nara, or on Itsukushima Island.
 On the Okinawa archipelago, they are called Shīsā, watchdogs.

 4. The Hōō: the phoenix

 Japanese famous painter, Katsushika Hokusai painted a phoenix on the ceiling of a temple in Obuse City, Nagano Prefecture.
-This mythological creature is originated in China whose is a benefactor and auspicious symbol of wisdom, benevolence, fidelity, righteousness and propriety.
+This mythological creature is originated from China where it is considered as a benefactor and auspicious symbol of wisdom, benevolence, fidelity, righteousness and propriety.
 The phoenix is a hybrid animal, with a snake's neck, a goose bust, a turtle's back, and its body is covered with scales.

 Like the phoenix, kirin is a mythological creature of good omen, enjoying the peaceful and protected places, its appearance is synonymous with prosperity.
 Conversely, his death would also be the announcement of difficult time, like the death of a sovereign.
-He would have the body of a large stag, although his skin is covered with scales like a dragon, an ox tail, the skull of a wolf carrying deer antlers, the hooves of a horse.
+It would have the body of a large stag, although his skin is covered with scales like a dragon, an ox tail, the skull of a wolf carrying deer antlers, the hooves of a horse.

 6. Hakujya: the white snake

-The white snake, animal considered one of the seven gods of luck, would be a messenger of the goddess Benzaiten (the goddess; however, is more associated with Japanese Buddhism and represents art, music, and eloquence.
-The Bentendo temple is dedicated to it as well as a temple located on the Enoshima island of Kanagawa prefecture).
+The white snake, animal considered as one of the seven gods of luck, would be a messenger of the goddess Benzaiten (the goddess; however, is more associated with Japanese Buddhism and represents art, music, and eloquence.
+The Bentendo temple is dedicated to her as well as a temple located on the Enoshima island of Kanagawa prefecture).

 The dragon holds an important place in the beliefs towards the Kami (the gods).
 This dragon would live in a gigantic palace in the seabed of Ryugu-jo.
 It is a true lord of the ocean, protector of marine life and god revered against drought.
-He would have, according to legend, taken human form and would be one of the ancestors of the first emperor of Japan, Jinmu.
+He would have, according to legends, taken human form and would be one of the ancestors of the first emperor of Japan, Jinmu.